Frequently asked questions

 More information is available on the My Manchester sponsorship pages.

-- must be addressed to The University of Manchester
+- It must be addressed to The University of Manchester

-- must be produced on official company letter headed paper from the sponsoring organisation/embassy and must state clearly:
+- It must be produced on official company letter headed paper from the sponsoring organisation/embassy and must include:

 - contact telephone numbers / fax / email

-- the full name of the student to be sponsored
+- the full name of the student being sponsored

 - the title of the student's programme of study

-- the student's year of study or years of study that the sponsorship will apply to
+- the student's year/years of study that the sponsorship will apply to

 - a statement that the student's tuition fees (£ amount) or proportion of their fees (£ amount) will be paid upon receipt of an invoice from the University